 (b) If any member of this Church wishes to unite with a Christian Church that rejects our communion or denies our existence as a church, we are not able to give a transfer and recommendation in the ordinary form, but will give a certificate and record the transfer.

 Sect.
-1-3.
-INACTIVE MEMBERSHIP LIST

-The Corporate Secretary shall maintain a list of inactive members and associate members, who in the judgment of the Standing Committee, shall not be considered members in regular standing.
-Prior to being placed on the inactive membership list, the Standing Committee shall attempt to contact any member who has not been heard from or contributed to the Church for two (2) years to determine if there is a desire to remain as a member or associate member in regular standing.

-Sect.
-1-4.
-DUTIES OF MEMBERS

-Members are expected to be faithful in all the duties essential to the christian life, to attend habitually the services of the Church, to give regularly for support and benevolences, to share in organized work for the world and to seek in every way to win those about them to Christ.

-Sect.
 1-5.
 COMMUNION

 All persons who accept Jesus Christ as their Lord and Savior, present with us at the Communion Service, shall be cordially invited to unite with this Church in celebration of the Lord's Supper.
 Members of other churches wishing to commune with this Church for more than one year should be given an invitation to bring their letters of transfer.